Design2Case2Home/gb_case/README.md

 # gb_case
-A architecture design of traditional wuziqi game
+A Open source and FREE architecture design of traditional wuziqi game.
+(Including Timing)